m9brady/eodms-api-client/README.md

 ### Use the CLI

-Given a geojson polygon, query (but do not order) the RCM collection for products in the last 24hrs and dump the results to a geojson file for inspection (`query_results.geojson`)
+Given a geojson file containing search geometry (Point, Line, Polygon), query - but do not order - the RCM collection for products in the last 24hrs and dump the results to a geojson file for inspection (`query_results.geojson`)

 ```console
 eodms -c RCM -g query_aoi.geojson --dump-results